kwideveloper/Rbx-SkyLeap/docs/CustomAttributesAndTags.md

 2. **Hook Setup:**
    - Create BaseParts with the "Hookable" tag
-   - Position them within range of the player (Config.HookAutoRange = 90 studs)
+   - Position them within range of the player (Config.HookDefaultRange = 90 studs)

 3. **Expected Behavior:**
    - When a hook is used, it goes on cooldown (Config.HookCooldownSeconds = 5.5s)